AndroidPillars/SQL/README.md

 :arrow_up: [__Back to Top__](README.md#topics)

-## Comments
+## Comment

+- A comment is an explanation or description of the source code of the program.
-- Comment makes the program easier to read and understand.
+- Generally Comment makes the program easier to read and understand.
 - These are the statements that are not executed by the compiler or an interpreter.
 - Type -> Single Line Comment, Multiple Line Comment.